 Golota gets eleven stitches, his head smashed open with a two-way radio.
 His trainer, 74-year-old Lou Duva, leaves the ring on a stretcher and is taken to hospital.
-More than 20 others injured, 14 arrested.
+More than twenty others injured, fourteen arrested.
 Mayor Rudy Giuliani sequestered for his own safety in Golota’s dressing room.
 Riddick Bowe with an icepack between his legs.
 A riot in the Garden, and it’s ugly all around.

 Six years earlier, Andrew Golota comes to the United States from Poland, fleeing prosecution for charges stemming from a bar brawl.
-Though he’s racked-up over a hundred wins as an amateur, including taking the bronze-medal in the 1988 Seoul Olympics, Golota has no intention of becoming a professional boxer.
+Though he’s racked-up over a hundred wins as an amateur and won the bronze medal in the 1988 Seoul Olympics, Golota has no intention of becoming a professional boxer.
 He gets married, moves to Chicago, plans to work as a truck-driver.

 Raised in the Warsaw ghetto, Golota grew up hard, tough, a street fighter.
 This is what he knows, and it calls to him.
 Eventually he’s drawn back into the ring and turns pro in 1992.
 He wins all eight of his fights that year, seven by knockout.

 He continues on like this, mowing down opponents.
-A beast in the ring, great jab and brutal power.
+A beast in the ring, great jab, brutal power.
 Despite his unbeaten record, he doesn’t gain significant attention until his match with Samson Po’uha in 1995.
-He wins the fight by TKO in the fifth round after knocking his opponent down five times.
-The fight also shows Golota’s reckless nature: after taking a series of hard shots, in desperation he resorts to biting Po’uha on the neck.
+He wins the fight by TKO in the fifth round after knocking his opponent down five times, but the bout also shows Golota’s reckless nature: after taking a series of hard shots, in desperation he resorts to biting Po’uha on the neck.
 He’s later heard saying to his trainer between rounds, “I had to bite the motherfucker.”

 A year later, against Danell Nicholson, a frustrated Golota delivers one of the nastiest intentional headbutts in the history of the sport.
 He goes on to win despite the blatant foul, stopping Nicholson in the eighth.
-With a 28-0 record and 24 KOs, Golota is becoming recognized, but perhaps as much for his viciousness as his boxing skill.
+With a 28-0 record that includes twenty-four knockouts, Golota is becoming recognized, but perhaps as much for his viciousness as his boxing skill.

-When the fight against Golota is proposed, Bowe snaps it up, viewing the big Pole as an easy payday, a “bum” he won’t have to train for.
-Golota himself is hungry, pegged as a 12 to 1 underdog, determined to show Riddick Bowe and the rest of the boxing world that he is not to be taken lightly.
+When the match against Golota is proposed, Bowe snaps it up, viewing the big Pole as an easy payday, a “bum” he doesn’t need to train for.
+Golota himself is hungry, pegged as a 12-to-1 underdog, determined to show Riddick Bowe and the rest of the boxing world that he is not to be taken lightly.

 There is a charged atmosphere in Madison Square Garden the night of Bowe vs Golota, the former champion’s home town supporters out in big numbers.
-Golota too has drawn many fans, being the first Polish boxer to reach this level in the heavyweight division.
+Meanwhile, Golota, the first Polish boxer to reach this level in the heavyweight division, also draws many fans.
 There is tension in the crowd even before the first bell, lines drawn, both racial and nationalist.

-Wanting to keep things civil, and being knowledgeable about Golota’s penchant for dirty fighting, referee Wayne Kelly speaks to Golota before the match.
+Wanting to keep things civil, and aware of Golota’s penchant for dirty fighting, referee Wayne Kelly speaks to the underdog in his dressing room before the fight.
 Golota tells him, “I do what I have to do to win.”

-Riddick Bowe comes into the ring at a career-high 252lbs, looks slow, his defense terrible.
-From the beginning Golota is attacking early, scoring with the jab and outworking his opponent.
-Bowe steadily slips behind on the cards – it’s Golota’s fight all the way.
+Riddick Bowe enters the ring at a career-high 252 pounds, and he looks slow, his defense terrible.
+From the outset Golota is attacking, getting off first, scoring with the jab and outworking “Big Daddy.”
+Bowe steadily slips behind on the cards; it’s Golota’s fight all the way.
 He looks comfortable, belongs there.
 Which is what makes his self-destruction so frustrating to watch.

-He is winning the fight, controlling Bowe, yet Golota hits below-the-belt repeatedly.
-He’s warned three times for low blows by the referee before being docked his first point.
+Golota is winning the fight, controlling Bowe, and yet he chooses to slam shots below the belt, repeatedly.
+He’s warned by the referee three times for low blows before being docked his first point.
 Is it that street mentality, that do-what-you-got-to-do mindset that makes him want to foul Bowe?
 Or is it a desire to hurt his cocky opponent, to punish him, to teach him a lesson?
-Regardless, Golota ends up being docked another two points for low blows before referee Wayne Kelley tells him that if he hits Bowe with one more shot south of the border, he’s hitting the showers.
+Either way, Golota ends up being docked another two points for low blows before referee Wayne Kelley tells him that if he hits Bowe with one more shot south of the border, he’ll be hitting the showers.

-Inexplicably, in the seventh round, while ahead handily on the scorecards and almost assured the victory, Golota delivers a hard left uppercut to Bowe’s testicles.
-Bowe falls to the canvas in sections, grimacing, his gloves between his legs.
+Inexplicably, in the seventh round, while ahead handily on the scorecards and almost assured the victory, Golota delivers yet another shot to Bowe’s testicles, a hard left uppercut.
+Riddick falls to the canvas in sections, grimacing, his gloves between his legs.
 Golota is disqualified.

 Things get way out, long gone, wild.
 Everyone’s throwing punches now, kicks too.
-It’s all emotion, the animal instinct that motivates the boxer but which is reined in by the rules of the sport, now let loose throughout the stadium, possessing the crowd, waves of sick, brutal energy shooting off.
+It’s all emotion, the animal instinct that motivates the boxer but which is reined in by the rules of the sport, is now let loose through the stadium, wreaking havoc, possessing the crowd, waves of sick, brutal energy shooting off.